Eskbank House: Ironmaking: the Sandford era

-Sandford, a former employee of John Lysaght Ltd of Bristol, was fortunate that the colonial investment boom of the 1880s increased the demand for iron.
+William Sandford, a former employee of John Lysaght Ltd of Bristol, was fortunate that the colonial investment boom of the 1880s increased the demand for iron.
 In 1890 he offered to purchase the Eskbank Estate, as the property was now generally described.
 The offer included the iron works, two collieries, and The Grange.
 Settlement occurred in October 1892.
 Sandford established a combined plate and sheet mill for the production of corrugated iron.
 This was the first in Australia to sheet, corrugate and galvanise in the one location.
 The consequent upsurge in employment, together with a social conscience, encouraged Sandford to prepare plans for a model township of the Eskbank Estate, and to assist his workers to build cottages to his own designs.
 It has been suggested that Lithgow was 'for most of its life a worktown and a man's town, where women and children had literally no place'.
 If this is so, Sandford's social attitudes were atypical.
 Encouraged by the success of his ironworks, Sandford decided to venture into steelmaking, an activity until then restricted to some by-then closed works in Victoria.
 In 1898 he selected as the basis of his venture two 4.5 ton-capacity Siemens-Martin New Form open hearth furnaces.